Abingdon, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $43,171, and the median income for a family was $56,146.
 Males had a median income of $31,750 versus $25,986 for females.
 The per capita income for the city was $20,530.
 About 12.5% of families and 19.7% of the population were below the poverty line, including 21.1% of those under age 18 and 5.9% of those age 65 or over.

 A terra-cotta relief, The Post Rider, by Hillis Arnold of Godfrey, Illinois, is displayed in the Abingdon Post Office.

 Education

 Until July 1, 2013, Abingdon's school district included Hedding Grade School, Abingdon Middle School, and Abingdon High School.

 In November 2012 voters approved a school consolidation with Avon.
 Beginning July 1, 2013, the district became known as Abingdon-Avon CUSD #276.
-Abingdon is home to Hedding Grade School, which is a PK - 5 attendance center, and Abingdon-Avon High School.
-Avon also houses a PK - 5 elementary school and Abingdon-Avon Middle School, which serves students in grades 6 - 8.
+Abingdon is home to Hedding Grade School, which is a PK - 4 attendance center, and Abingdon-Avon High School.
+Avon also houses a PK - 2 elementary school and Abingdon-Avon Middle School, which serves students in grades 5 - 8.

 Abingdon-Avon CUSD #276 serves nearly 1,000 students.

 The high school enrollment is 289 students.
 The students selected "Tornadoes" as the mascot and black, green, and yellow as the school colors.

 Hedding College (1855–1930) was named after Methodist Bishop Elizah Hedding.
 The school merged with Illinois Wesleyan University in 1930.